cston/csharplang/proposals/collection-expressions-ienumerable-add.md

 That is a breaking change for collection types where the `Add` method has a parameter type that is *implicitly convertible but not identical* to the iteration type.
 Those types are no longer valid targets for collection expressions.
 We should relax the recent `Add` method requirement to address the breaking change.

 Additionally, there are collection types where there is *no conversion* between the `Add` method parameter type and the iteration type.
 Those types are valid targets for classic *collection initializers* but have never been valid for *collection expressions*.
-We should consider supporting those types for collection expressions as well.
+We could consider supporting those types for collection expressions as well.

 ## Examples
 There are several categories of collection types that are supported by classic *collection initializers* that are not supported in *collection expressions*.